 Harrow has a long-established and vibrant theatrical tradition, nurturing the talents of dramatists such as Richard Brinsley Sheridan, John Galsworthy, Terence Rattigan and Richard Curtis, and actors including Edward, James and Laurence Fox, Cary Elwes, James Dreyfus and Benedict Cumberbatch.

-As well as being taught across the School, Drama is today a vital component of our broad co-curricular offering, enabling boys to grow in confidence and self-awareness and to learn valuable skills in self-discipline, organization, communication and teamwork.
+As well as being taught across the School, Drama is today a vital component of our co-curricular offering, enabling boys to grow in confidence and self-awareness and to learn valuable skills in self-discipline, organization, communication and teamwork.
 Boys involved in Drama at Harrow emerge as young men with emotional intelligence who can possess, articulate and implement a creative vision.
 Ensemble, clarity and creativity are at the core of the department’s work.
-OT Drama Scholarships are awarded to enthusiasts of outstanding ability and potential as performers, technicians or practitioners, whom the School hopes will set the benchmark for drama in their commitment and ethos.
+Drama Scholarships are awarded to enthusiasts of outstanding ability and potential as performers, directors, playwrights or technicians, whom the School hopes will set the benchmark for drama in their commitment and ethos.

 The Ryan Theatre

 Seating approximately 300 people across two levels, the Ryan Theatre is equipped to industry standards, and staffed by a team of creative, technical and administrative professionals.
 Boys interested in the technical elements of drama are able to learn about scenic design and construction, sound and lighting design, stage management, costume and make-up through practical involvement.
 Boys make up the production crew for all performances.